 Like many seaside towns, there are plenty of amusements for kids of all ages in Great Yarmouth.
 You can find several amusement arcades along Marine Parade including The Tower, The Flamingo, Leisureland, and more.

 These arcades offer a wide variety of games and activities, from classic arcade machines to state-of-the-art virtual reality experiences.
-Whether you’re looking for a bit of friendly competition or just want to unwind with some fun and games, there’s something for everyone in Great Yarmouth’s amusement arcades.
+You can enjoy a bit of friendly competition or just unwind with some fun and games.

 #20 Ride the Open Deck Bus